Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

 ### Deploying Azure Key Vault

 The sample creates a link that is sent to the new hire's private email.
 The link containes a JWT token signed with an Azure Key Vault key.
-The token is used as proof upon starting the onboarding process (only the new hire has the token) and is also passed and returned from TrueIdentity for the same reason.
+The token is used as proof upon starting the onboarding process (only the new hire has the token) and is also passed to and returned from TrueIdentity for the same reason.
 If you have set up Verified ID the manual way, you already have an Azure Key Vault and can reuse it.

 **To create a new Key Vault instance:**